La Redonda, Edinburgh

 Ronda and dancing

 I am delighted that La Redonda is class-free and indeed the milonga attracted a mix of people.
 In February there were about 40 including several from Glasgow.
 I think the idea is to attract a broader mix than had been the case at these hosts’ practica which had been on the same day as their main class night and had attracted mostly those doing the classes.
-On Thursday it was also busy, with a couple of solo experienced dancers who I find it a pleasure to see dancing.
+On Thursday it was also busy, with a couple of solo experienced dancers who it is a pleasure to watch.
 The picture was taken later on in evening of my first visit when numbers had thinned.

 Venue, room, lighting, seating, snacks

-This is for me the best milonga in Edinburgh just now largely because of music (at least the days I went) and atmosphere.
-It is interesting that many of the habitués of Edinburgh’s other main milongas at the Counting House were not present.
+This is the best milonga in Edinburgh just now because of music and atmosphere.
+It is interesting that many of the habitués of Edinburgh’s other main milongas at the 'Counting House' were not present.

 Edinburgh however will never be a weekend destination to dance tango for those from other places while it has no regular Friday night, Saturday night or Sunday afternoon milonga.
 The Edinburgh Tango Society has long had a vice-like grip on the milongas that are run in Edinburgh.
 This has intensified under its current custodians who hold pretty much the monopoly on all the regular weekly and monthly dances.
 Edinburgh isn’t alone in being a city with a similar tango cartel.
 This causes fear in others who are quite simply afraid to start something new because of opposition and alienation from those controlling this scene at present.
 This situation looks set to continue.